jpomykala/jpomykala.github.io/_posts/2018-08-04-serverless-contact-form-on-static-page.md

 {% endhighlight %}

-# E-mail message
+###### E-mail message

-This is a true streinght of this solution.
-We are passing whole javascript object from contact form to e-mail formatted with `<pre></pre>` tags and `JSON.stringify`.
+This is a true strength of this solution.
+We are passing whole Javascript object from contact form to e-mail formatted with `<pre></pre>` tags and `JSON.stringify`.

 {% highlight javascript %}